Proving Negligence in a Slip & Fall Case

 In Georgia, the statute of limitations for slip and fall lawsuits is two years from the date of the accident.
 This means that you have two years from the date you were injured to file a lawsuit against the at-fault party.
 If you fail to file a lawsuit within this time frame, you will likely lose your right to recover compensation for your damages.

 However, it is important to note that there are exceptions to this general rule.
 For example, if you were injured in a slip and fall accident on government property, you will need to file a notice of claim within six months of the accident.
-Additionally, if you are filing a slip and fall claim against a government entity, the statute of limitations is typically much shorter than two years.
 For these reasons, it is critical that you reach out to an experienced slip and fall lawyer in Statesboro as soon as possible to discuss your claim and ensure that you do not miss any important deadlines.

 Determining the Value of a Slip & Fall Claim